-The offering was made to non-U.S investors and to U.S. "accredited investors," as the term is defined in Regulation D under the Securities Act of 1933, as amended (the "Securities Act"), and were made without general advertising or solicitation.
-The securities sold in the offering were not registered under the Securities Act, or the securities laws of any state, and were offered and sold in reliance on exemptions from registration including the exemption from registration afforded by Section 4(a)(2) of the Securities Act and Regulation S promulgated under the Securities Act, and corresponding provisions of state securities law, which, respectively, exempt transactions by an issuer not involving any public offering or transactions with non-U.S. Investors.
+The Winter 2018-2019 Offering was made to non-U.S investors and to U.S. "accredited investors," as the term is defined in Regulation D under the Securities Act of 1933, as amended (the "Securities Act"), and were made without general advertising or solicitation.
+The securities sold in the Winter 2018-2019 Offering were not registered under the Securities Act, or the securities laws of any state, and were offered and sold in reliance on exemptions from registration including the exemption from registration afforded by Section 4(a)(2) of the Securities Act and Regulation S promulgated under the Securities Act, and corresponding provisions of state securities law, which, respectively, exempt transactions by an issuer not involving any public offering or transactions with non-U.S. Investors.